AI Risk Radar #2: January 2026 edition

 Consider structural approaches (rotational programmes, apprenticeships, internal mobility) that maintain talent pipeline

 Board Oversight: Human capital and compensation committees should receive quarterly reporting on AI workforce impacts.
-Consider long-term talent pipeline implications of near-term efficiency decisions.
+Question: "Are we building unique organisational capabilities in human-AI collaboration, or just cutting costs?"